Sehbau/Haupt/README.md

 Three steps to get running:

-1) Download and extract the distribution (SEHBAU_win.zip, SEHBAU_ubu.gzip, etc.) and strip its suffix from the folder name, ie. rename SEHBAU_win to SEHBAU.
+1) Download and extract the distribution (SEHBAU_win.zip for windows, SEHBAU_ubu.gzip for ubuntu, _deb for debian, _fed for fedora)

+   Strip its suffix from the folder name, ie. rename SEHBAU_win to SEHBAU.

 2) Set the rootpath variable 'rootSehBau' in script globalsSB: